chancellorsgroup/under-canvas/README.md

 ---

+Have you ever wanted to preview an image before it gets uploaded?
+Or generate a thumbnail of an image on the fly?

 `Canvas` can be extremely powerful when it comes to manipulating images, but there's a lot of complexity just to perform seemingly easy tasks.

 **Under Canvas** makes it incredibly effortless to generate image previews from a number of different sources.